zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 members living at home,

-After becoming someone who doesn't care about other people's sons, he should walk alone like a rhino horn. "
+After becoming someone who doesn't care about other people's sons, he should walk alone like a rhinoceros horn. "

 130. After abandoning the mark of the family, such as the ebony tree whose leaves have been cut,

-After the hero cuts off the bondage of his family, he should walk alone like a rhino horn.
+After the hero cuts off the bondage of his family, he should walk alone like a rhinoceros horn.

 "After abandoning the mark of the family": hair, beard, wreath, spices, balm, accessories (璎珞), accessories (璎珞), clothes, coveralls, headband, massage,